mfkiwl/IonoMoni/README.md

 For detailed installation and usage instructions, please refer to the **IonoMoni_user_manual_\<ver\>.pdf** document included in the `./doc` directory.
 <br>

+## Changelog
+[1.0.0] - 2025-06-05
+Excluded data with missing DCB values from calculations in the CCL_STEC module.

 ## Visualization
 The Python plotting scripts provided with IonoMoni support multi-station plotting for a single day.
 The directory structure under the plot folder is as follows: